Home » Internal Business Signature Files?

 For those who are sig-config challenged, here’s one way to have multiple signature files at your beck and call.
 Start a new document in your Word Processing program.

-Then have all your signature file variations within this file.
-Save As, “sigs” and save it to your Desktop.
+Then, have all your signature file variations within this file.
+Save As, “sigs,” and save it to your Desktop.

 If you think about it, you can have a signature file for every situation and type of contact.
 Strictly business, less formal and personal too.

-My email program is configured to use the specific signature file I have setup for the email address/website I am responding on behalf of.
+My email program is configured to use the specific signature file I have set up for the email address/website I am responding on behalf of.
 For one of my sites, I have three different sigs with differing levels of formality based on who I am communicating with.

 What I Use and Recommend

-Internal or external — your signature file can help to inform and support your current status.
+Internal or external — your signature file can help inform and support your current status.
 Here are some of my other helpful articles on signature files:

 Share the knowledge!